-Approximately 2 billion people watched and celebrated the biggest sports event in the world in Russia this year and as the curtains close for 2018, only one country is on every football fans' mind right now—QATAR.
+Approximately 2 billion people watched and celebrated the biggest sports event in the world in Russia this year and as the curtains close for 2018, only one country is on every football fan's mind right now—QATAR.

 Football, or soccer, is one of the world's most loved sport.
-And since 1930, when the first World Cup in history happened, the popularity that the sport gained worldwide was has been massive, with the number of teams growing from 16 to 24, and now, 32.
+And since 1930, when the first World Cup in history happened, the popularity that the sport gained worldwide has been massive, with the number of teams growing from 16 to 24, and now, 32.

 Qatar, just like South Africa—the host nation of the 2010 FIFA World Cup—will make its first appearance in a World Cup tournament by virtue of being the host nation.

-Roughly 8 years ago, when Qatar won the honour to host the 2022 World Cup, it also vowed to use the golden opportunity to bridge the gap between the Arab world and the West.
+When Qatar won the honour to host the 2022 World Cup, it also vowed to use the golden opportunity to bridge the gap between the Arab world and the West.
 With 65 matches and a maximum of 12 stadiums all planned for the epic 2022, there's not a single thing that could stop Qatar from getting itself more well-known globally and sports-wise.

 There really is no question why Qatar deserves to be awarded the well-fought title to host the ambitious and much-awaited 2022 FIFA World Cup games.

 We've listed 10 of the most EPIC reasons to see Qatar in 2022, so keep scrolling!

 One obvious reason why Qatar won the glory to become the first Middle Eastern country to host the World Cup is due to its relatively young age—it has only been an independent nation since 1971—making it an effortless stand out from its more well-known competitors Australia, Japan, Korea, and the US.
 When you experience Doha firsthand, you'll surely be in awe to see a city that is designed for the present.